Frequently Asked Questions

 What is the prize?

-We will award $100k total in funding, courtesy of the Ratcliffe Foundation, to divide between winning teams as scored by a panel of judges.
+We will award $105k total in funding, courtesy of the Ratcliffe Foundation, to divide between winning teams as scored by a panel of judges.
+Round 1 and 2 also include prizes of $500 and $5000, respectively, to the People's Choice Awards.

 How many teams will advance to the final round of the competition?

-The top 8 teams (including 1 ‘People’s Choice’ award) will advance from Round 1 and compete for a portion of $100k in funding.
+The top 8 teams selected by a panel of judges will advance from Round 1 and compete for a portion of $105k in funding.
 Non-qualifying teams will still receive Round 1 feedback from judges so they can refine their business ideas.

 Is there an application fee?
 How long does it take to apply?